michelesr/thesis/src/context.md

 applications themselves serves as modules for a project, and are completely independent.

 In this thesis project the Gasista Felice web application has been containerized, so its infrastructure and development process has been prepared to embrace a migration to the microservice software architecture.
 In fact, the container infrastructure is the key of development and deployment of microservice structured application.

 ## Software infrastructures and development environments

 In the past web applications were deployed in physical machines, leading to different problems in management and maintenance due to their physical and so *static* constraints.
-Virtual machines permitted to resolve these problems, delegating the management of the physical server machines to third parties, thus freeing the organization of this duty.
+Virtual machines permitted to resolve these problems, delegating the management of the physical server machines to third parties, thus freeing the organization from this duty.

 While virtual machines emulate every aspect of the desired machine and operating system, those features are heavy and often unnecessary, and that's the reason of the diffusion of containers.
 Containers are lighter than virtual machines, because they don't aim to reproduce an entire machine, but only the environment required to run a particular software.
-The Docker container engine, use the virtualization feature of the Linux kernel in order to reproduce a software development environment in a native and lightweight way.
-Due to theirs lightweight nature, containers seems today to be the perfect infrastructure for the development and deployment of applications with a microservice architecture.
+The Docker container engine use the virtualization features of the Linux kernel in order to reproduce a software operating environment in a native and lightweight way.
+Thanks to their lightweight nature, containers seems today to be the perfect infrastructure for the development and deployment of applications with a microservice architecture.

-Regarding the development of a web traditional, uncontainerized, application, developers install all the required tools, such the database management system or the application framework, in their machines, through the installation procedures for their operating system.
+In the development of a web application with a traditional infrastructure, developers install all the required tools, such the database management system or the application framework, in their machines, through the installation procedures available for their operating system.
 These installation procedures are complicated and frustrating, and distract the developers from the development activity.
-In addition to that, the development environment created trough the installation and configuration performed by a developer can be different to the environment installed by another developer due to the differences between their operating systems, and these differences can lead to difficulties when attempting to reproduce and fix a reported bug that is related to a particular environment.
+In addition to that, the development environment created trough the installation and configuration performed by a developer can be different to the environment created by another developer due to the differences between their operating systems, and these differences can lead to difficulties when attempting to reproduce and fix a reported bug that is related to a particular environment.

-These problems leaded to the use of virtualization tools, that permits to formally define the development environment and his features, and to virtually reproduce them in every machine.
+These problems leaded to the diffusion of virtualization tools, that permits to formally define the development environment and his features, and to virtually reproduce them in every machine.
 Virtualization can be obtained both with virtual machines and containers.

-After the containerization of the Gasista Felice application, this thesis work will show how this change affect the whole development environment.
+After the containerization of the Gasista Felice application, this thesis work will show how this change affects the whole development environment.

 ## Development Workflow

-A classic development workflow is the *Waterfall* model, that consist in the following steps (that can be adapted):
+A classic development workflow is the *Waterfall* model, that consists in the following steps (that can be adapted):

 - Requirements specifications